GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Experimental Results

 \subsection{Quantitative Results}

-For comparison with the original GCN, we select the same sequences of the TUM datasets as in~\cite{GCN} and evaluating tracking performance with an open and a closed loop system.
-We use the Absolute trajectory error~(ATE) as the metric.
+For comparison with the original GCN, we select the same sequences of the TUM datasets as in~\cite{GCN} and evaluate tracking performance with an open and a closed loop system.
+We use the Absolute Trajectory Error~(ATE)~\cite{TUM} as the metric.
 Since we trained GCNv2 on a different dataset than the original GCN~\cite{GCN}, we also show results using the original recurrent structure for comparison.
 We have therefore also created GCNv2-large, with ResNet-18 as the backbone and deconvolutional up-sampling for the feature maps.
 The bidirectional feature detector is moved to the lowest scale as the other two versions of GCNv2.

-Frame-to-frame tracking results are shown in \cref{tab:ate_open}.
-The first columns, before SuperPoint, are from~\cite{GCN} where 640x480 images were used and GCN was trained on TUM fr2 data only.
-All versions of GCNv2 use the same image resolution as SuperPoint, i.e. 320x240.
-The results are consistent with the results reported in \cite{SuperPoint}, SuperPoint performs on par with classical method like SIFT.
-GCNv2 has a performance close to GCN, and like GCN, significantly better than both SuperPoint and classical keypoints.
-GCNv2 performance is on par with GCN, and even slightly better in two cases -- likely due to using a much larger dataset for training.
+Frame-to-frame tracking results are shown in \cref{tab:ate_open}. \jiexiong{The columns left of the double vertical lines are from~\cite{GCN} where $640\times480$ images were used, the columns right of the double vertical lines are with image resolution halved, i.e. $320\times240$, since this is the resolution we used on our drone.} \jiexiong{The results are consistent with those reported in \cite{SuperPoint}.
+SuperPoint performs on par with classical methods like SIFT, while GCNv2 performs close to GCN, but notably better than SuperPoint.} GCNv2 performance is on par with GCN, and even slightly better in two cases, likely due to using a larger training dataset as described in \cref{sec:trainingdata}.
 The exceptions are fr1\textunderscore floor and fr1\textunderscore 360.
-These sequences require fine details, and the detection and descriptor extraction in GCNv2 is performed with a lower scale feature map for efficiency, though GCNv2-large handles one of these sequences.
-The smaller version of GCNv2, GCNv2-tiny, is only slightly less accurate than GCNv2.
+These sequences require fine details, and as GCNv2 performs detection and descriptor extraction with lower scale feature maps, performance suffers accordingly.
+Further corroborating this is the fact that GCNv2-large successfully tracks fr1\textunderscore 360.
+Finally, we note that the smaller version of GCNv2, GCNv2-tiny, is only slightly less accurate than GCNv2.